State Farm Renters Insurance Review of 2023

 While renters insurance is not legally required of renters in any state, some landlords require proof of renters insurance to protect tenants’ belongings.

-Renters insurance typically covers a renter's personal belongings up to the policy limit whether their belongings are in the rental unit or not when they are damaged, destroyed, or stolen.
+Renters insurance typically covers a renter's personal belongings up to the policy limit, whether they are in the rental unit or not when damaged, destroyed, or stolen.

 Policies & Coverage